expectedparrot/edsl/docs/index.rst

 Expected Parrot delivers powerful tools for conducting research with human and artificial intelligences.

-This page provides documentation for the **Expected Parrot Domain-Specific Language (EDSL)**, a Python package for performing research with AI agents and language models, and **Coop**, a platform for creating, storing and sharing AI-based research projects.
+This page provides documentation for **Expected Parrot Domain-Specific Language (EDSL)**, a Python package for performing research with AI agents and language models, and **Coop**, a platform for creating, storing and sharing AI-based research projects.

 * EDSL is available to download at `PyPI <https://pypi.org/project/edsl/>`_ and `GitHub <https://github.com/expectedparrot/edsl>`_.
-* Create a `Coop account <https://www.expectedparrot.com/login>`_ to access special features, storage and collaboration tools.
+* Create a `Coop account <https://www.expectedparrot.com/login>`_ to access special features, free storage and collaboration tools.
 Learn more about `how it works <https://docs.expectedparrot.com/en/latest/coop.html>`_ and start `exploring <https://www.expectedparrot.com/content/explore>`_.

 Key features